Cybersecurity news headlines for February 2021

 A report by US Federal Trade Commission (FTC) revealed that 2020 was a record-breaking year for romance scammers, as reported losses to romance scams in 2020 were a record $304 million.
 While these scams have been on the rise for the last couple of years, this is a 50% increase in losses compared to 2019.

 The way romance scams work is scammers create fake profiles on dating apps and social media using pictures taken from the Internet.
-They make up names, profile information, essentially create an entire new persona in order to scam people.
+They make up names, profile information, essentially create an entirely new persona in order to scam people.
 Though in some cases, scammers impersonate real people.
-They then make contact with potential victims and try to establish a connection to them.
+They then make contact with potential victims and try to establish a connection with them.
 Even after a while, the scammers will not respond to requests to meet in person, which would not be that suspicious in today’s world considering most of the world is in lockdown and meeting in person is discouraged.
 And once some kind of bond has formed between the victim and the persona the scammer is playing, scammers will start asking for money.

 The requests will be small in the beginning, but as time passes, the sums will get larger and larger.
 Scammers make up all kinds of scenarios on why they would need the money, from needing money to pay the phone bill to being stuck in a dangerous country with no money to leave.
 And since victims would have already grown to care about the person at the other end, they would send the money with little hesitation, despite not having met them in real life.
 In certain cases, victims end up laundering stolen money as well.
 Scammers would transfer them money and then ask victims to transfer it to someone else, and victims would unknowingly be committing a crime.

-According to the FTC report, usage of gift cards to send money to romance scammers has increase by nearly 70%.
+According to the FTC report, the usage of gift cards to send money to romance scammers has increased by nearly 70%.
 That, and wire transfers are reportedly the primary way victims send romance scammers money.
 The biggest increase in romance scam reports was among people ages 20 to 29, almost double that of 2019.
 This is rather surprising, as people in that age group should be most familiar with dating apps and the potential dangers that come with them.
 People aged 70 and over reported the highest individual median losses at $9,475.

 - Tony Lambert.
 Clipping Silver Sparrow’s wings: Outing macOS malware before it takes flight.
 Red Canary Blog.